Connecting the home

 FrieslandCampina, the Dutch dairy giant, engaged us to demonstrate how they could potentially make significant commercial gains and drive a cutting edge customer experience via nascent technologies that are increasingly being used to manage the home such as voice assistants, smart fridges as well as exploring new routes to online shopping for the FMCG category.

 They gave us a smart fridge and 9 days to come up with working examples of how they can do something innovative with commercial impact in the space.
+We partnered with our friends over at ChannelSight on this project to see how far we could push the envelope

 While connected appliances have featured in the news and recently at CES, there are few truly meaningful brand executions.
 With this in mind, we set out to create a product that would solve real challenges and fit well with existing consumer needs and behaviour.